-This one had been a long time coming as Mr. Orsillo and I had been coordinating a time best for us both.
-We were extremely lucky to be given this opportunity to talk to him fresh off his hiring as the San Diego Padres new announcer.
+This one had been a long time coming, as Mr. Orsillo and I had been coordinating a time best for us both.
+We were fortunate to be given this opportunity to talk to him fresh off his hiring as the San Diego Padres new announcer.

 After 15 years in Boston, he takes his prized personality and recognizable voice to America’s Finest City.
 Most novice Padres fans really probably don’t know the quality of announcing Orsillo possesses.
 They will be in for a treat as he should blend well with Mark Grant and form and excellent duo.
 Grant has a personality much like Jerry Remy, whom Orsillo formed a great partnership with in Boston.
 The two will have a lot of fun in the booth.

 We speak to Mr. Orsillo about his time in Boston and how much the Red Sox faithful has meant to him.
-In particular he shares some stories on Manny Ramirez and some of his favorite moments in Bean Town.
-We also speak about his new beginnings in California and how his life has come full circle from California to New England, and now back to California.
-As in life the game of baseball is circular.
+In particular, he shares some stories about Manny Ramirez and some of his favorite moments in Bean Town.
+We also speak about his new beginnings in California and how his life has come full circle from California to New England and now back to California.
+As in life, the game of baseball is circular.
 Amazing how that happens.